ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-6-20-Is-Every-Seed-Winnable.md

 ## Finding an unwinnable seed

 Now that we have constructed a set of circumstances that produce an unwinnable seed, the natural next step is to find such a seed.
 Fortunately, a long time ago, I created a [tool](https://github.com/ForgottenArbiter/SeedSearch) for exactly this task.
-I programmed the search to find seeds with the following parameters:
+I programmed the search to find seeds with the following parameters, assuming ascension 20 Silent play on PC with full unlocks:

 * A forced floor-6 elite fight with no shops or rest sites below it
 * No useful Neow rewards or boss relic swaps